Students in Sustainability Club at Wintergreen Gorge Trail

 The purpose of the Sigma Tau Delta English Honor Society, Beta Upsilon Chapter, shall be to uphold the values of the Sigma Tau Delta International Honor Society.
 We strive to promote academic achievement among English majors/minors.
 As Sigma Tau Delta’s mission states, we are “dedicated to fostering literacy and all aspects of the discipline of English.”

-Advisor: Christina Rieger and Althea Gaarden
+Advisor: Althea Gaarden and Christina Riley-Brown

 Cultural and Diversity Clubs